CGrannan/classifying-hits-and-flops-with-spotify/README.md

 ## Future Work

 There are a few ways that I think we can expand on this project.
 First, we can narrow the focus of our predictions down to just classifying tracks released in the last 5 or 10 years.
 This will allow us to focus on the market demands of the current generation, rather than looking at overarching trends over the last several decades.
 Second, I would look at testing this model by genre of music.
 Will we have similar results when comparing country music and opera music?
 Perhaps we can get a better accuracy if we train and use our model on individual genres, rather than all tracks.

+## Files

+Here is a brief overview of the structure of this repository.

+Images contains several graphs that are saved as png files.

+Archive is a zip folder containing all track information and a README file that includes column descriptions

+Classifier_functions is a pyscript with several helper functions used in analyzing the data

+Classifier_modeling is the notebook where we clean the data, model our classifiers and analyze results

+Spotify_classifiers_presentation is an example non-technical presentation for this project